ITTO Fellow Michael Ishmael Fofana from

 ITTO offers fellowships through the Freezailah Fellowship Fund to promote human resource development and to strengthen professional expertise in member countries in tropical forestry and related disciplines.
 The goal is to promote the sustainable management of tropical forests, the efficient use and processing of tropical timber, and better economic information about the international trade in tropical timber.

-As of December 2014, the Programme, which began in 1989, has enabled more than 1300 young and mid-career people from over 40 countries working for government, universities, research institution, civil society and the private sector to pursue their professional development and improve their career prospects.
-Forty-one percent of the fellowships have been awarded to people from Asia-Pacific, 32% to people from Africa, 24% to people from Latin America/Caribbean, and 3% to people from developed consumer countries, who carried out their activities in producer member countries.
+As of August 2017, the Programme, which began in 1989, has enabled more than 1300 young and mid-career people from over 49 countries working for government, universities, research institution, civil society and the private sector to pursue their professional development and improve their career prospects.
+Twenty-seven percent of the fellowships have been awarded to people from Asia-Pacific, 35.6% to people from Africa, 27.3% to people from Latin America/Caribbean, 8.2% to people from developping consumer countries and 1.9% to people from developed consumer countries, who carried out their activities in producer member countries.

-The total value of fellowships awarded to date amounts to approximately US$7.5 million.
-Funding has been provided through the generous voluntary contributions from Japan (71%), U.S.A (16%), the Netherlands (8%), Australia (3%) and others (2%), including Sweden, U.K., Bali Partnership Fund-B and private companies.
+The total value of fellowships awarded to date amounts to approximately US$7.9 million.
+Funding has been provided through the generous voluntary contributions from Japan (69%), U.S.A (17%), the Netherlands (8%), Australia (3%) and others (3%), including Finland, Sweden, U.K., Bali Partnership Fund-B and private companies.
 The programme supports mainly short-term activities, such as participation in international conferences, training courses and study tours.
 In addition, it also helps people to prepare manuals and monographs and provides small grants for post-graduate study.

-ITTO Fellowship Programme encourages capacity development of women foresters, and has supported 381 women to undertake fellowship activities, accounting for 29% of the total number of fellowships.
+ITTO Fellowship Programme encourages capacity development of women foresters, and has supported 406 women to undertake fellowship activities, accounting for more than 30% of the total number of fellowships.

 Click on Resources to read articles written by ITTO fellows on their fellowship activities.